 So a typical lunch would be leftover tacos, fruit, and guacamole with chips or carrot sticks.
 The meat would be reheated while we are eating breakfast and put into a thermos.
 The rest (tortilla, fruit, guac, and carrots) would be packed up the night before.
 If I didn’t have leftovers, I would make the night before a ham and cheese sandwich, strawberries and grapes, and peanut butter balls.
 You get the idea.
+My ham and cheese sandwich definitely isn’t as good as the 6 ft sub that you can get from somewhere like Larry’s Subs, but I’ve tried my best.
+I’m sure my kids will eat it up anyway, but if you ask me, I think it’s a pretty good lunch.
 If your kids are beyond six or seven, they can probably even pack their own lunch as long as you give them some parameters.
 I’m all for teaching kids to be independent.

 Consider creating a snack bin and cabinet for your kids that is on their level so that they can retrieve their own snacks.
 A few homemade yogurt jars with fruit on the bottom, vegetable sticks with ranch dip, small jars or bags of cut up fruit, homemade jello cups, string cheese, beef jerky, organic crackers, homemade granola/energy bars, etc can be put in a central location or basket, and then they can just grab what they wish for a snack after school if you allow it.